 LING-484 Discourse Analysis: Conversation

 Early in the semester, you will audio- or video record a naturally-occurring conversation and select a half-hour segment for the first assignment.
 For all subsequent assignments throughout the semester, you will analyze a short excerpt (3-4 minutes) of this longer segment that you will transcribe three different ways.
 Each week you will apply aspects of the assigned readings to these conversational excerpts.
-On three occasions, you will write up these applications as a 3-page assignment, one of which may be revised and resubmitted.
+On approximately three occasions, you will write up these applications as a 3-page assignment; there will be opportunities for revise-and-resubmit.

 Because most of our time together will be spent comparing and contrasting analytical approaches, identifying relative strengths and weaknesses of the readings, and applying aspects of these readings to transcripts within in-class small-group workshops, I expect you to attend class every week and come prepared to engage fully in these discussions and workshops.

 Successful participation in Discourse Analysis: Conversation fulfills the Department of Linguistics distribution requirement in discourse analysis and has no prerequisites.
 I welcome students with interests in any theoretical approach to the study of language.

 There is information about this course number in other academic years: